dinimustika/Capstone-Project/README.md

 ### BaseCode
-The entire code will be developed using Python programming language and will be hosted by ....
-The analysis and model is developed using some libraries.
+The whole code will be developed using Python programming language and will be hosted by Railway.
 The website will be developed using Flask as backend.

 ### How to run the project 🚀: